- Type of qualification

 Application closing date

-This qualification has two intakes:
+This qualification has 2 intakes:

 - Semester 1 (February start).
 Applications close 30 November for study commencing the following year.